grunde/ai21-typescript/README.md

 ## Examples (tl;dr)

-If you want to quickly get a glance how to use the AI21 Python SDK and jump straight to business, you can check out the examples.
+If you want to quickly get a glance how to use the AI21 Typescript SDK and jump straight to business, you can check out the examples.
 Take a look at our models and see them in action!
 Several examples and demonstrations have been put together to show our models' functionality and capabilities.

 ### [Check out the Examples](examples/)